Project Prom and Project Prom for Gentlemen

 June 6, 2015, Hartwood Acres Park Amphitheater

 This FUNd raiser helps us buy much needed prom attire, accessories and tuxedo–rental gift certificates.
 Registration is open!
 Learn more

 Project Prom Public Sale

 This fundraiser opens the Project Prom Shop to the public, offering gowns and accessories priced at $25 or below.
 Learn more

 The DHS Office of Community Relations started Project Prom in 2003, recognizing that the prom is an expensive evening and that many young men and women might be denied the experience as a result.

 The Project Prom Gown Giveaway offers a selection of free, new and gently used, currently styled gowns and accessories to qualifying young people.
-Since 2003, more than 1,000 young adults have made their selections from more than 4,000 donated items.
+Since 2003, thousands of young adults have made their selections from innumerable donated items.
 The Project Prom Shop, located on the upper level of Century III Mall in West Mifflin, is equipped with dressing rooms and is staffed with volunteers serving as personal stylists for the Gown Giveaway held several days in early spring.

 When the Gown Giveaway is completed, formal wear is made available for public sale to raise funds to purchase tuxedo rental gift certificates and to purchase gowns in needed sizes.

-New in 2014, the Project Prom 5K puts the fun into fundraising.
+Added to the Project Prom effort in 2014, the Project Prom 5K Run & Walk puts the fun into fundraising.
 As in the public sale, proceeds are used to purchase tuxedo rentals, accessories and supplemental gowns.

 The success of Project Prom and Project Prom for Gentlemen rests on the generosity of donors, both individuals and retail stores, who contribute clean, currently styled and undamaged formal wear and gift certificates for young women and men.